 Methadone interacts with a number of different drugs, some in very dangerous ways.

-Several different medicines can cause the blood level of methadone to go very high and increase the risk of serious side effects or overdose:
+Several different medicines can increase the blood level of methadone and raise the risk of serious side effects or overdose:

-Antidepressants of the older MAO inhibitor type such as phenelzine (Nardil), tranylcypromine (Parnate), isocarboxazid (Marplan), or selegiline (Emsam) may cause coma, slow or shallow breathing, low blood pressure, excitability, seizures, or shock if methadone is given within 2 weeks of the last MAO inhibitor dose.
+Antidepressants of the older MAOI type such as phenelzine (Nardil), tranylcypromine (Parnate), isocarboxazid (Marplan), or selegiline (Emsam) may cause slow or shallow breathing, low blood pressure, excitability, seizures, coma, or shock if methadone is given within 2 weeks of the last MAOI dose.

 Medicines or substances that slow down the brain or nervous system, such as these, can cause worse side effects if taken with methadone:

 - Anti-anxiety drugs (sedatives or tranquilizers)

 - Anti-seizure medicines

 - Tricyclic antidepressants such as amitriptyline (Elavil), nortriptyline (Pamelor), imipramine (Tofranil), desipramine (Norpramin), doxepin (Sinequan), and others